 The advantageous effects of the frog pose could also extend to stimulating the solar plexus, commonly referred to as the Manipura chakra.
 Nestled within the navel region, this activation of the abdominal organs can be felt as pronounced pressure in the stomach area during Mandukasana.
 The resultant core pressure triggers internal organs, augmenting metabolic activity, facilitating bowel movements, promoting the secretion of digestive fluids, and aiding in relieving gas and constipation.

 Alleviating Depression, Anxiety, and Stress with Mandukasana:

 In the pursuit of tranquility and stress relief, Mandukasana yoga emerges as a potential ally.
 This asana involves stretching and opening the lower back, hips, and pelvis, fostering the release of pent-up energies such as anxiety, depression, and stress.
-By engaging in the frog pose, one can effectively disperse accumulated negative emotions, generating feelings of rejuvenation and joy.
-Furthermore, enhanced blood circulation and improved oxygen supply contribute to this sense of renewal.
+Engaging in the frog pose can effectively disperse accumulated negative emotions, generating feelings of rejuvenation and joy.
+Furthermore, enhanced blood circulation and improved oxygen supply enhance this sense of renewal.

 Additional Benefits of Mandukasana: